christopher-kleine/TopHop/README.md

 Top Hop is a short puzzle-platformer game with only a few levels (which can be different in each version).

 The protagonist of this game, Max, can't jump.
 So it's your task to attach technologically advanced springs to the ground.
 Use your pointer, so he can reach higher platforms.
-But be aware!
+But beware!
 Max also can't swim, so avoid water.

 However, there's a little problem: You only have 3 springs!
 Can you guide Max to the exit without him dying?